crecs/SLSK/CONTRIBUTING.md

 surprises here.
 In short, there may be Core updates and Database updates.
 The former applies to the core program, but *can* also include database updates (as seen below), while the latter applies *exclusively* to database changes.

 Pull requests related to updating docs and database entries will be commited directly to the *master* branch.
-Pull requests regading any change to the GUI tool will be commited to a separate *dev* branch.
-Fix bugs and add features as you may desire, adding tags in commit titles regarding whether you're fixing/adding things in UI, code or docs (respectively, **[ui]**, **[code]** and **[docs]**), but test the dev branch to make sure it's stable enough before submitting a merge request, as this will be considered a version increment.
+Pull requests regading any change to the GUI tool will be commited to a separate *dev* branch, which should be tested and proven stable enough to make sure it's stable enough before submitting a merge request, as this will be considered a version increment.

 ### Example of changelog entry for database additions only:

 #### YYYY-MM-DD - Database update
 * X games added to the database:
-  * this game
+  - this game
-  * that other game
+  - that other game
-  * (incomplete) awesome game
+  - (incomplete) awesome game
+  - ...
+* X games fixed in the database:
+  - superb delicious game (save path had an extra "save")
+  - ...
+* X games completed in the database:
+  - that game i haven't played for ages
-  * ...
+  - ...

 ### Example of changelog entry for core program versioning: